 Module Leader – Dr Janet Chamberlain

 Critique of published media and research articles.
-In silico project report, or wet lab project report.
+Wet-lab project report and oral presentation.

 - Vascular Cell Biology (15 credits): CDL401